About the Author

 One of the largest debts that physicians deal with is their student loans.
 With over a decade spent in medical school, tuition piles up fast, and radiologists are not exempt from the cost.

-According to Medscape’s Wealth and Debt Report, 21% of radiologists are still paying off their student loans.
+According to Medscape’s Wealth and Debt Report, 21% of physicians are still paying off their student loans.

 Finding a better way to pay down this debt can do much to relieve financial and emotional stress.